2025 Moroccan Gen Z protests: 1 October

-2 October – 11 October
+2–11 October

 On 2 October, protests continued for the sixth consecutive day in several cities, including Casablanca, Rabat, and Tangier.
 "The people want Akhannouch to leave" was one of the most prominent chants of the GenZ protests.
 The demonstrations were clearly peaceful, with demonstrators gathering at protest sites and chanting slogans calling for political, social, and economic reforms.
 Conversely, security forces present at the protest sites did not intervene to prevent the sit-ins, unlike the beginning of this wave of protests on 27 September.
 In Casablanca, demonstrators appealed to King Mohammed VI to intervene to meet their demands, chanting, "The people want the king's intervention."
 They also called for the release of activist Nasser Zefzafi and all prisoners of conscience.
 A popular march in Casablanca was held in solidarity with the young man who was run over by a police car in Oujda.
 In Rabat, protesters chanted slogans demanding the departure of Prime Minister Aziz Akhannouch.
 Despite the peaceful nature of the protests in Rabat and Casablanca, a number of shops were observed closing ahead of schedule, while others were emptied of goods and jewelry for fear of potential vandalism.
 Meanwhile, security forces were seen closely monitoring the situation without direct confrontation.
 While some cities witnessed forceful security interventions to disperse protesters, no violence was reported in Casablanca, Tangier, and Tetouan, in what local sources described as a "cautious approach" to avoid escalation.
 Participants emphasize the peaceful nature of their movements, asserting that their demands are "primarily social".

+Protests were also held by the Moroccan diaspora, including one in Paris organised by Zineb Kharroubi.

 In a press statement, Younes Sekkouri, Minister of Economic Inclusion, Small Business, Employment, and Skills, said that the vast majority of young people who came out to express their views in the GenZ protests were not involved in the violence and vandalism that occurred overnight.